skn3/forme/README.md

 - Added `vars.hidden` to input template vars.
 This allows us to manually detect if a user has specified an input as hidden, even if the calculated type different!
 - Fixed bug in `element.className()` name parsing.
 - Added `templateVars.autoComplete` to input template vars.
 Please notice the forme casing differs from the expected *html* attribute casing.  `autoComplete` vs `autocomplete`, so your template might implement like so `<input autocomplete=${vars.autoComplete} />`
-- Added `input.autoComplete(string or null)` method to set teh autocomplete attribute of an input.
+- Added `input.autoComplete(string or null)` method to set the autocomplete attribute of an input.
 - Changed so when `_createElementState()` is called internally, it uses the new `options.isolate` flag for `_buildValues()`.
 This means that the `state.value` passed to validate handlers will now trim out the root group (as one would expect).
 So for example if you had a component on group `hello` that had an internal input, then previously the `state.value` would have been `{value: {hello: {input1: 'bar'}}}`.
 Now it will be `{value: {input1: 'bar'}}` as expected!
 - Added `depth` param to all `_buildValue()` internal functions.
 This lets us track the REAL element depth to perform certain actions based on options.
 - Added `component.keep()` to set keep on all exposed elements.